cbonaco1/final_project/README.md

 A store will only let its views know to render based on the action it receives from the dispatcher.
 Since these views already define how they will render, the stores let them know when to render based on a action they are interested in.

+### React/Flux in FeatherNote
+React and Flux are both used throughout the FeatherNote application.
+This section will explain how these technologies were used when creating a note.

+1. User clicks Add Note button, sending an AJAX request to add the note to the database
+2. The success callback of the AJAX request calls the action method to let the dispatcher know that a note has been added
+3. The dispatcher tells the stores that a note has been added
+4. The NoteStore is interested in this event, so it updates itself to include the new note, and then calls emitChange() to notify its listeners.
+5. The NoteIndex React component (view) is listening to events on the NoteStore, so once the NoteStore updates, the view re-renders to include the new note

 [live-link]: http://feather-note.herokuapp.com/